OctopusDeploy/docs/src/pages/docs/projects/project-triggers/external-feed-triggers.md

 navOrder: 12
 ---

-By configuring your Octopus project with container dependencies, you can now create triggers that watch those repositories for new packages pushed by your build tool.
+By configuring your Octopus project with container dependencies, you can now create triggers that watch those repositories for new packages, container images and Helm charts pushed by your build tool.
+This feature enables pull-driven deployments for Kubernetes steps.
 Based on tags and version rules, triggers detect if an image appears that is later than the image used in your previous release.
 Octopus then automatically creates a new release with all the latest container images or Helm Chart dependencies.

 Your existing [lifecycles](/docs/releases/lifecycles/) will then promote that release through your [environments](/docs/infrastructure/environments) or [tenants](/docs/tenants), just like it does currently.
 If your lifecycle uses automatic release progression, then you've just set up a Continuous Delivery pipeline without explicitly letting Octopus know about your application changes!